salilab/saliweb/doc/backend.rst

 set of PDB files from the frontend, runs an SGE job on the cluster that extracts all of the HETATM records from each PDB.
-This is done by overriding the :meth:`Job.run` method to pass a set of shell script commands to an :class:`SGERunner` instance.
-The :meth:`SGERunner.run` method is then called to actually run the job on the cluster, and the return value (the SGE job ID) is returned from the :meth:`Job.run` method.
-This allows the backend to keep track of this ID, so that it can be used later in the :meth:`Job.check_batch_completed` method to see if the SGE job finished.
+This is done by overriding the :meth:`Job.run` method to pass a set of shell script commands to an :class:`SGERunner` instance; this instance is then returned to the backend.
+The backend will then keep track of the SGE job, and notice when it finishes.

 The subclass also overrides the :meth:`Job.archive` method, so that when the job results are moved from short-term to long-term storage, all of the PDB